xgui4/x11libre-website/index.md

-It doesn't matter which country you're coming from, your political views, your race, your sex, your age, your food menu, whether you wear boots or heels, whether you're furry or fairy, Conan or McKay, comic character, a small furry creature from Alpha Centauri, or just a boring average person.
+It doesn't matter which country you're coming from, your political views, your race, your sex, your age, your food menu, whether you wear boots or heels, whether you're furry or fairy, Conan or McKay, comic character, a small furry creature from Alpha Centauri, or litterally everyone else.
+Even neurodivergent contributors are welcome and accepted.

 Anybody who's interested in bringing X forward is welcome.

 Together we'll make X great again!